fraterrisus/walkthroughs/dragon-wars/README.md

 - Mage Ring (Kingshome Dungeon): *D:Whirl Wind* — note that the Magic Ring (Phoebus Dungeon) will cast this spell normally
 - Branches (Snake Pit): *D:Beast Call*

-Final note on inventory: keep an eye out throughout this document for **Easter Eggs**.
-In my exploration of the the decompiled data files I found a number of references to items, encounters, skills, spells, etc. that can't actually be found in the game.
+Final note on inventory: keep an eye out throughout these documents for **Easter Eggs**.
+In my exploration of the decompiled data files I found a number of references to items, encounters, skills, spells, etc. that can't actually be found in the game.
 I've included their stats just for the sake of completeness, and your entertainment.

 The Dead Bolt does some serious damage (1d20), but it also has a very odd feature: you can cast *S:Charger* on it to refill it as if it were a magic item.
 It's the only quiver that this works on.
 Internally it has similar bits set to the Magic Quiver, but that one 'recharges itself'.